stgm/scientific-programming-1/41 Statistics/20 FittingSelf/10 FittingSelf.md

 Write a program `statistics_3.py` in which you find the average of the length of women in Denmark by fitting the data given above to the function $$f(x) = C$$.
 That means for this assignment you will assume there is no correlation between the income of the parents and the length of their daughters.
 Implement the steps you've practiced in the example about measuring the boiling point of alcohol.

 Make sure the program displays the data (with errors) on the screen and also gives the best values of the fit you have found.
-Just lik in the left hand plot in the example above.
+Just like in the left hand plot in the example above.
 To plot the data in Python use the function `plt.errorbar(x, y, yerr=yerror)`.
 Research the internet about how to use this function.

 `Print` the result, accurate with 1 decimal, in the following way:
 {: .language-python}